missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ### CPU

 Most of the time when people refer to profilers they actually mean CPU profilers since they are the most common.
 There are two main types of CPU profilers, tracing profilers and sampling profilers.
 Tracing profilers keep a record of every function call your program makes whereas sampling profilers probe your program periodically (commonly every milliseconds) and record the program's stack.
 They then present aggregate statistics of what your program spent the most time doing.
 [Here](https://jvns.ca/blog/2017/12/17/how-do-ruby---python-profilers-work-) is a good intro article if you want more detail on this topic.

-Most programming languages will have at least a command line debugger that you can use.
+Most programming languages will have some form a command line profiler that you can use to analyze your code.
 Often those integrate with full fledged IDEs but for this lecture we are going to focus on the command line tools themselves.

 In Python
 TODO cProfile

-TODO `perf` command
-- Basic performance stats: `perf stat {command}`
-- Run a program with the profiler: `perf record {command}`
-- Analyze profile: `perf report`

 A caveat of Python's `cProfile` profiler (and many profilers for that matter) is that they will display time per function call.
 That can become intuitive really fast specially if you are using third party libraries in your code since internal function calls will also be accounted for.